-These tags can easily be scanned by anyone with a smartphone, and there is a 24-hour found pet hotline to call for further assistance.
-So any Good Samaritan who finds your pet can help them get back to you safely & quickly.
+These tags can easily be scanned by anyone with a smartphone, and there is a 24-hour free found pet hotline to call for further assistance.
+So, any Good Samaritan who finds your pet can help them get back to you safely & quickly.

 In addition, if you haven’t already, consider microchipping your pets.
 That way they can be easily identified and reunited with your family even if their external ID tags fall off or are damaged.

 If your pet needs medications, don’t wait until you’ve almost run out to refill the prescription.
 Always try to have at least 14 days' worth on hand so your pet can still have their medicine even if veterinary clinics and pharmacies in the area close down.

 For your pet’s unforeseen needs, consider getting pet insurance.
 Check out this quick and convenient insurance comparison tool to find the best option for you and your pet, today!

 If your pet is wearing a tag with the insurance company and policy number on it, the chance your pet will get immediate care should they be injured and then found by a Good Samaritan increases.